Your basket is currently empty!

 Completion

-Completion usually occurs around 2 to 4 weeks after the exchange of contracts and finalises the transaction.
+Completion usually occurs around 2 to 4 weeks after exchange of contracts and finalises the transaction.
 On completion day the full balance is transferred to the seller by the buyer’s solicitor.
 If you are selling one house and buying another, both property contracts usually complete on this day.
 You normally need to vacate the house you are selling by 1 p.m.
-Once you’ve completed, well done, you’ve successfully navigated buying a home, so crack open the champagne!
-You’ve earned it!
+Once you’ve completed, well done, you’ve successfully navigated buying a home, so crack open the much deserved champagne!

 by